 Here are my tips for staying motivated (and sane) while you’re job hunting:

-1) Treat your job search like a full-time job
+1) Treat your job search like a job

 If you have nowhere to be it’s tempting to lounge around in your PJs for half the morning.
 But you will actually do yourself a huge favour if you treat your job search like a regular 9 to 5.
 That means paying attention to how you structure your day.
 Your routine is even more important now that you have none imposed on you.
 I recommend starting the day with some form of exercise, getting dressed (properly) and being at your computer by 9am.
 When you approach your job hunt with this attitude you will be way more productive and those inevitable knock backs are less likely to get you down.
 You’ll be too busy working your other leads.

 This is a great opportunity to think through what you want from your next role especially if you have time on your hands.
 Which industries could benefit from your skills?
 What would make you happy?
 Treat this time as a gift, a chance to re-evaluate, recalibrate and make a new plan for your future.
 Take the opportunity to reflect, see a coach, take a class or get a mentor.
 Whatever you need to do, do it now.
 The more specific you can be about what you want the easier it will be for people to help you.

 Your resume and cover letter should be tailored to each role you apply for, so give yourself plenty of time to rewrite your resume, create responses to selection criteria or perfect your cover letter.
 It’s the only thing hiring managers will have to go on when they make their shortlist.
 So do your research, use a professional looking template and if you’re still not sure you’ve nailed it, seek advice.